Valyreon/cryptor-wpf-project/README.md

 developers for the great work they did developing it.

 ### Algorithms
+---

 Cryptor for now supports three encryption algorithms:
 * Advanced Encryption Standard (AES)
 * Triple DES
 * Twofish

-**RSA algorithm** is used for key encryption and generating a digital signature of the file.
+**RSA cryptosystem** is used for key encryption and generating a digital signature of the file.

 For hashing there are two algorithms the application can use:
 * SHA256